theupdateframework/pep-on-pypi-with-tuf/README.rst

    MUST be regenerated.

-4. The *bins* metadata MUST have their version numbers incremented, expiry times suitably extended and signatures renewed.
+4. The *bins* metadata MUST have their version numbers incremented, expiry times suitably extended, and signatures renewed.

 5. A new timestamped consistent snapshot MUST be issued.

 Following these steps would preemptively protect all of these roles even though only one of them may have been compromised.

-If a threshold number of *root* keys have been compromised, then PyPI MUST take the steps taken when the *targets* role has been compromised as well as replace all of the *root* keys.
+If a threshold number of *root* keys have been compromised, then PyPI MUST take the steps taken when the *targets* role has been compromised.
+All of the *root* keys must also be replaced.

 It is also RECOMMENDED that PyPI sufficiently document compromises with security bulletins.
 These security bulletins will be most informative when